 1. Interpersonal Skills—Definition and Importance

 Interpersonal skills are skills that help us to establish or maintain relationships with other people.
-They are also helpful in personal development and achieving professional success.
+They allow us to interact, communicate, and collaborate with others.
+These skills are also helpful in personal development and achieving professional success.

 In short, interpersonal skills help people to communicate effectively.